leolelion/context-extraction-whatsapp/README.md

 #### Usage Instructions
+1. Create a file named .env and add your xAI api key.
+Format should be "XAI_API_KEY=your-api-key"
 1. Export your chats from WhatsApp and add them to a directory named 'raw_chats'.
 2. In your terminal, enter into the context-extraction directory and run `python main.py`
 3. The final extracted context will the available in the 'out' directory